NeighNeighNeigh/Alfred_IconGenerator/README.md

 Copy a single symbol to the clipboard then run the trigger.
 Tada, your clipboard now has your new icon on it.

 2. Universal Action method:
-Select a single symbol and execute the workflow through Alfred's univeral action feature.
+Select a single symbol and execute the workflow through Alfred's universal action feature.
 Again, tada.

 # Credit
 This workflow was adapted from code by Mark Gavin - https://labs.appligent.com/pdfblog/convert-sf-symbols-to-images/